witalis3/UA3REO-DDC-Transceiver/README.md

 * USB operation (audio transmission, CAT, KEY, PTT)
 * CW decoder, self-control
 * Spectrum analyzer
+* AGC takes into account the characteristics of human hearing (K-Weighting)
 * TCXO frequency stabilization (it is possible to use an external clock source, such as GPS)
 * WiFi operation: Time synchronization, virtual CAT interface (see Scheme/WIFI-CAT-instruction.txt)